Higurashi When They Cry: Anime

+Gou and Sotsu

 On January 6, 2020, 07th Expansion and Kadokawa announced that a new anime project by Passione was in production.
-Akio Watanabe serves as a character designer, and Infinite serves as a producer.
-Keiichiro Kawaguchi is directing the series, with Naoki Hayashi handling series composition and Kenji Kawai returning as music composer.
-The main cast will reprise their roles.
+Akio Watanabe served as a character designer and Infinite served as a producer.
+Keiichiro Kawaguchi directed the series, with Naoki Hayashi handling series composition and Kenji Kawai returning as music composer.
+The main cast reprised their roles.
 The series was set to premiere in July 2020, but was delayed to October 2020 due to the COVID-19 pandemic.
 The series aired from October 1, 2020 to March 19, 2021.
 The series, entitled Higurashi: When They Cry – Gou (ひぐらしのなく頃に業, Higurashi no Naku Koro ni Gō), was acquired by Funimation and streamed on its website in North America and the British Isles, and on AnimeLab in Australia and New Zealand.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 In Southeast Asia and South Asia, Medialink has acquired the series, and are streaming the series on its YouTube channel Ani-One.
 Before episode 2 aired, the title of the anime was Higurashi: When They Cry – New and it was marketed as a remake to the original anime series.
 When episode 2 aired, the subtitle was changed to Gou (業, Gō) and it was revealed that the anime is not actually a direct remake as it was previously marketed to be.
 The new series ran for 24 episodes.

 After Gou finished airing, a sequel, entitled Higurashi: When They Cry – Sotsu (ひぐらしのなく頃に卒, Higurashi no Naku Koro ni Sotsu), was announced.
 The series aired from July 1 to September 30, 2021.
 Funimation will stream the series.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 In Southeast Asia and South Asia, Medialink has acquired the series, and are streaming the series on its YouTube channel Ani-One.

-Live-action films
+Live-action

 A live-action film adaptation of the series entitled Higurashi no Naku Koro ni (ひぐらしのなく頃に), directed and written by Ataru Oikawa, premiered in Japanese theaters on May 10, 2008.
 The film is an adaptation of the first story arc, Onikakushi-hen.
 Gōki Maeda plays Keiichi, Airi Matsuyama plays Rena, Rin Asuka plays Mion, Aika plays Rika, and Erena Ono plays Satoko.
 The film was released in 60 theaters and earned over ¥200 million at the box office.
 A sequel, also live action, was released in Japanese theaters on April 18, 2009 and is entitled Higurashi no Naku Koro ni Chikai (ひぐらしのなく頃に誓, When the Cicadas Cry: Oath).
 The sequel is based on the Tsumihoroboshi-hen arc, but it incorporates elements from other arcs and has a slightly different ending.
 The cast, including Maeda as Keiichi, is almost the same as in the previous film, but the role of Ōishi has been changed from Tetta Sugimoto to Ren Osugi.